savinirs/twxdoc/README.md

 # How to Parse XML file
 1) Download thingworx entities as xml file. (for example: AllEntities.xml)
-2) python twxodc/parse_thingworx.py -file yourpath/AllEntities.xml
+2) python twxdoc/parse_thingworx.py -file yourpath/AllEntities.xml
 3) XML file will be splitted into differnet pieces under folder yourpath/AllEntities_export folder.
 (AllEntities can be any file name you gave)
+4) Service and Subscription will be put in dedicated folder.

 # How to decode a TWX file to JSON file